 Additionally, the Colmar population has fostered scores of other artists who have helped define the culture of Germany and France alike.
 Together, we will dive into the artistically rich Alsatian history.

-Colmar is of course the capital of Alsatian wine making; protected by the warm climate east of the Vosges mountains some of the finest white wines in Europe are grown here.
-Along the Alsatian wine road 119 villages are producing more than 150.000.000 bottles of white wine per year – particularly Gewürztraminer, Pinot Gris and Riesling have made this wine region so famous.
-During our Colmar walking tour you will learn about the wine making in Alsace and also about Lazarus Schwendi, father of Alsatian wine.
+Of course, Colmar is also the capital of wine making in the Alsace.
+Protected by the warm climate east of the Vosges mountains, the Alsatian region produces some of the finest white wines in Europe.
+Along the Alsatian wine road, 119 villages produce more than 150,000,000 bottles of white wine per year – particularly Gewürztraminer, Pinot Gris and Riesling.
+During our walking tour you will learn about the wine making in Alsace and more about Lazarus Schwendi, the father of Alsatian wine.

 Itinerary of our Colmar France Tour

-- Continuing walking down the narrow lanes of Colmar we learn about the Habsburger tax laws, and the cuisine of the Alsace.
+- Continue our stroll down the narrow lanes, learning about the Habsburger tax laws, the cuisine of the Alsace, and the

-- A visit of the St. Martin gothic church completes our travel through the German built parts.
-Walking through the old town gate we arrive back in the 19thcentury and visit the birth house of Frederique Auguste Bartholdi
+- A visit to the St. Martin gothic church completes our travel through German historical Colmar.
+Walking through the Old Town gate, we travel back to the 19th century, visiting the birth house of Frederique Auguste Bartholdi.

-- Little Venice is the final stop of our Colmar France Walking Tour.
+- The tour concludes at Little Venice, the final stop of our walking Tour.

-Our Colmar France Tour can be extended to four or eight hours and can be combined with all other tours.
+The best of Colmar tours, our walking tour can be extended from four to eight hours.
+Of course, it can also be combined with all other tours.